-Sociology: Food Security & Sovereignty, Morality, Deservingness, Qualitative Methods, Pedagogy, Critical Theory, Social Psychology, and Applied & Public Sociology
+Sociology: Food Security & Sovereignty, Deservingness, Qualitative Methods, Pedagogy, Critical Theory, and Applied & Public Sociology

 I obtained my B.A. in Sociology in 2016 from Southeastern Louisiana University (SLU) while working full-time as a department manager at a regional grocery store.
-This, alongside the Pell Grant and a Louisiana scholarship called the Taylor Opportunity Program for Students, allowed me to get through undergraduate studies with no debt.
 I obtained my M.S. in Applied Sociology in 2018 from the same university while working there as a Research Assistant for the Department of Sociology and Criminal Justice.

 Learning as an end-in-itself is great, I believe, but merely interpreting the world does little to change it for the better.
 I occupy a tradition that believes we must take what we learn in the academy, determine what is unjust and just about the world through the free exchange of ideas, and—based on that knowledge and those ideas—make the world a better place.
 What is "better" of course is a value statement, but I think for a particular historical context many of us can determine what "better" and "ideal" are and act on ways to achieve those visions of the future.